Fathom-2/TempusFugit/README.md

 ## First Time Setup — Important

-1. Select Creative mode in the world creation screen to stay safe until pre-generation is complete
+> **Note:** TempusFugit ships with Distant Horizons preconfigured with a **256 chunk LOD Render Distance**.
+You only need to adjust the LOD distance if you choose a different Chunky pre-generation radius.

+> **Distant Horizons Settings:** Press **Esc** → **Options**, then click the **Distant Horizons** button (the small square button immediately to the left of the FOV slider).
+>
+> **Optional:** Under **Advanced Settings**, change **Show Generation Progress** from **Disabled** to **Overlay** to display Distant Horizons' real-time generation progress, similar to Chunky's progress display.

+ 1. Create your world in **Creative** mode to safely complete world pre-generation before beginning your Survival adventure.
  2. Go to **More > Game Rules > World Updates** and set **Update Fire to OFF** (recommended)
+ 3. Disable any shader pack before starting Chunky pre-generation (recommended)
-3. Freeze time: `/gamerule doDaylightCycle false`
+ 4. Freeze time: `/gamerule doDaylightCycle false`
-4. Freeze weather: `/gamerule doWeatherCycle false`
+ 5. Freeze weather: `/gamerule doWeatherCycle false`
+ 6. In-Game, set **Distant Horizons → LOD Chunk Render Distance Radius** to match the Chunky radius you intend to use.
-5. Run Chunky: `/chunky radius 256c` (recommended) or `/chunky radius 512c` (highly recommended) then `/chunky start`
+ 7. Run Chunky: `/chunky radius 256c` (**minimum recommended**) or `/chunky radius 512c` (**recommended for high-end systems**) then `/chunky start`
-   > **Note:** Pre-generation is time intensive — allow plenty of time to complete
+    > **Note:** World pre-generation can take a considerable amount of time depending on your selected radius and hardware.
+Allow it to complete before continuing.
+ 8. Distant Horizons may continue generating LOD data for a short time after Chunky completes world pre-generation.
-6. When complete, re-enable: `/gamerule doDaylightCycle true` and `/gamerule doWeatherCycle true`
+ 9. When complete, re-enable: `/gamerule doDaylightCycle true` and `/gamerule doWeatherCycle true`
-7. Run: `/voxy import current`
-8. Do a full 360 rotation to populate LOD view
+10. Slowly do a full 360 rotation to fully populate LOD view.
-9. Switch to Survival: `/gamemode survival`
+11. Switch to Survival: `/gamemode survival`
+12. Re-enable your shaders (if desired) and set Minecraft's render distance to your preferred value. **12 chunks is recommended when using Distant Horizons.**

+> **Note:** Distant Horizons will continue generating terrain beyond the pre-generated area as you explore.
+If you later wish to expand your pre-generated world, use `/chunky center` to set Chunky's center to your current position, then repeat **Steps 3–12**.

 ---